ziad-hsn/cpra/docs/index.md

 ## What is CPRA?

-CPRA (Concurrent Pulse and Remediation Agent) is a monitoring system built in Go.
+CPRA (Concurrent Pulse-Remediation-Alerting) is a monitoring system built in Go.
 It is designed to be highly scalable, performant, and resilient.
 It uses a data-oriented Entity-Component-System (ECS) architecture to efficiently manage over one million concurrent monitors.

 ## Key Features